boyu-zhang-25/WordSense/README.md

 **Please check the `abstract.pdf` for the model design, test results, and other details.**

 **I have a updated version of senses encoder (more efficient, supports batch) for my new project in-progress.
+And it also uses to the SemCor + OMNIST WSD dataset.
 If you are interested, please feel free to contact me**

 |Number of Epoch|Number of Training Data|Number of Dev Data|Accuracy for Known Words|Accuracy for Unknown Words (supersense level)|
 |---|---|---|---|---|